The International Brotherhood of Electrical Workers is one of the most progressive unions in existence today

 Thousands of workers across the U.S. and Canada belong to the IBEW.
 Together, we strive to improve ourselves knowing that together we are strong.
 We think we are better off for being in one of the most respected unions in existence today, the IBEW.

 For more information, call any one of the local unions of the IBEW.
 You will find someone there more than happy to speak with you.

 ORGANIZING THE UNREPRESENTED ~ OUR FIRST PRIORITY

 Organizing into trade, industrial, and service unions became a legal right when the National Labor Relations Act (NLRA) originally passed in 1935.

 Long before the NLRA, the IBEW began with the efforts of a small group of linemen who gathered together in 1891 to form the National Brotherhood of Electrical Workers.
 These individuals traveled across the United States and helped electrical workers everywhere to form local unions and become members of the NBEW.
 This heritage of organizing built the NBEW and continued until the organization grew outside the United States into Canada when it became the International Brotherhood of Electrical Workers (IBEW).
 The IBEW began before there was a law to protect a worker's right to join, assist, or form a union.
 Since the National Labor Relations Act passed and provided that right, the Union has grown to nearly one million members.

 The very foundation of the IBEW is anchored in organizing and is defined in the instrument that makes the organization a democracy, its Constitution.
-The IBEW Constitution has slowly evolved over one hundred and twenty-six years.
+The IBEW Constitution has slowly evolved over one hundred and twenty-seven years.
 During that time, the basic philosophy upon which it was written has not changed.

 Whether you work in the Construction Industry or in a Professional or Industrial type of job, the IBEW is where you will find dignity and respect in your workplace!